Bluff Master (2018 film): Plot

-About 40 minutes into the film, Uttam is arrested in a minor scam but the local police didn't realise his real identity.
-As the newspaper publishes this scam as a small box news of low importance, ACP Chandra Sekhar IPS (Shiju) of Hyderabad Police identifies Uttam and informs the local police and multiple cases are filed against him.
+About 40 minutes into the film, Uttam is arrested in a minor scam, but the local police didn't realise his real identity.
+As the newspaper publishes this scam as a small box news of low importance, ACP Chandra Sekhar IPS of Hyderabad Police identifies Uttam and informs the local police and multiple cases are filed against him.
 The police subject him to torture and try to recover the money but in vain.
-Uttam comes to reveal his past - He hails from a very poor family with father working as a clerk and his mother a flower selling vendor.
+Uttam comes to reveal his past - He hails from a very poor family with his father working as a clerk and his mother a flower selling vendor.
 Once, when his father heard his higher officials talking about starting a scam.
-He politely asks them not to do so but he is thrown and fired by them.
-Following a stampede, his father dies and his mother goes in a critical condition.
+He politely asks them not to do so, but he is thrown and fired by them.
+Following a stampede, his father dies, and his mother goes in a critical condition.
 A kind woman assures her that her son will be educated only to be seen leaving with a suitcase.
 When Uttam said the whole story to his mother, she suddenly dies.
 Overcome by grief, he decides to cheat greedy people.
-As the court releases him months later due to absence of solid evidence, his associates betray Uttam and escape with the remaining money.
-An angered investor hires Pasupathi (Aditya Menon) and his gang to recover his money and kill Uttam, gang nabs him outside the court and he is beaten to a pulp.
-Later he convinces them of making another con of worth a billion rupees and pay them more than their hirer.
-Believing his abilities they kill and dispose their hirer and pull another scam to fuel a bigger one.
+As the court releases him months later due to the absence of solid evidence, his associates betray Uttam and escape with the remaining money.
+An angered investor hires Pasupathi and his gang to recover his money and kill Uttam.
+The Gang nabs him outside the court, and he is beaten to a pulp.
+Later, he convinces them to make another con of worth a billion rupees and pay them more than their hirer.
+Believing his abilities, they kill and dispose of their hirer and pull another scam to fuel a bigger one.
 He believes that if a person is foolish or greedy enough to be duped, then the person is to be blamed.
-He argues that every election voters are conned by the candidates who promise them the moon, but never come through.
+He argues that every election voters are conned by the candidates who promise them the moon but never come through.